MariaLundgren/CO-OP-Game-Review/README.md

     - Footer (described under footer)
 - Profile page
     - Navbar (described under navbar)
-    - On the profile page the user can change and update their profile, they can add a profile image and their favorite game.
+    - On the profile page the user can see the information they have added to their profile.
     - Underneath the profile area the user can see all the titles and reviews that they have added to the website and can edit or delete them.
+    - Footer (described under footer)
+- Edit profile page
+    - Navbar (described under navbar)
+    - On the edit profile page the user can change their profile, they can add a profile image and their favorite game.
     - Footer (described under footer)
 - New review page
     - Navbar (described under navbar)